SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   INTO ....
 ```

-Example using cheat sheet repository objects and demo internal table:
+Example using cheat sheet repository objects, a demo internal table, and the `FIELDS` addition:

 ``` abap
 "Database table